UCSC thin-film expertise to help develop NASA’s next generation of space telescopes

-Santa Cruz, CA—UC Santa Cruz Electrical and Computer Engineering Prof. Nobuhiko Kobayashi began his career thirty years ago developing thin film transistors required for controlling liquid crystal displays.
-Thirty years later, his expertise in thin films could improve the performance of NASA’s next generation of space telescopes that employ optical mirrors based on complex thin film structures.
+Nobuhiko Kobayashi, professor of electrical and computer engineering at UC Santa Cruz, began his career developing thin-film transistors required for controlling liquid crystal displays.
+Thirty years later, his expertise in thin films could improve the performance of NASA’s next generation of space telescopes that employ optical mirrors based on complex thin-film structures.

-Kobayashi’s Nanostructured Energy Conversion Technology and Research (NECTAR) lab at UC Santa Cruz has received funding from NASA and will work with two teams – Jet Propulsion Laboratory (Pasadena, California) and the University of Colorado Boulder (Boulder, Colorado) – to develop high performance, durable, and large-scale protected aluminum-based mirrors for the spectral range covering the far ultraviolet (FUV) and the near infrared (NIR) using distinctive atomic layer deposition capabilities established at NECTAR.
+Kobayashi’s Nanostructured Energy Conversion Technology and Research (NECTAR) lab at UC Santa Cruz has received funding from NASA and will work with teams at the Jet Propulsion Laboratory in Pasadena and the University of Colorado, Boulder, to develop high performance, durable, and large-scale protected aluminum-based mirrors for the spectral range covering the far ultraviolet (FUV) and the near infrared (NIR), using distinctive atomic layer deposition capabilities established at NECTAR.

 Kobayashi never expected to be working with telescopes, let alone ones that would orbit planet Earth.

-“This all started as a skunkworks project we did with the UC Observatory,” Kobayashi said.
-“Six years ago, Joseph Miller – a former director of the UC Observatory – and Andrew Phillips approached me saying they were interested in improving the performance of very large and thick mirrors based on silver for their ground-based astronomical telescopes but, I told them that I exclusively worked on very small and thin things for electronics.”
+“This all started as a skunkworks project we did with the UC Observatories,” Kobayashi said.
+“Six years ago, Prof. Joseph Miller, a former director of UC Observatories, and Prof. Andrew Phillips approached me saying they were interested in improving the performance of very large and thick mirrors based on silver for their ground-based astronomical telescopes.”

 Silver-based mirrors can degrade and are vulnerable to a range of structural degradations when exposed to the environment in which ground-based astronomical telescopes operate.
 Traditional protective coatings are difficult to apply without changing a mirror’s reflective qualities.
 Kobayashi realized he could use thin-film manufacturing processes to improve a mirror’s optical performance and long-term endurance.

-John Hennessy, a technologist at NASA’s Jet Propulsion Laboratory heard Kobayashi describe the technique at an International Society for Optics and Photonics (SPIE) conference in San Diego.
-Hennessy described how NASA was developing aluminum-based mirrors for the next generation of space-based astronomical telescopes and wondered whether it would be possible to scale-up ALD to develop a protective coating for an aluminum mirror.
+John Hennessy, a technologist at NASA’s Jet Propulsion Laboratory, heard Kobayashi describe the technique at an International Society for Optics and Photonics conference in San Diego.
+Hennessy told Kobayashi that NASA was developing aluminum-based mirrors for the next generation of space-based astronomical telescopes, and he wondered whether it would be possible to scale up ALD to develop a protective coating for an aluminum mirror.

 Creating a mirror that would be able to function in orbit was another hurdle.